 Can dysplasia occur in other joints, including the spine?
 I believe so.
 Ask any chiropractor and you will be told that s/he would expect a better outcome in the patient with fixations (hypOmobility) than in the patient with hypERmobility.

 There is a worrying new trend in which non-chiropractors are using chiropractic terminology.
 Can a physiotherapist give a "Chiropractic adjustment"?
-A patient of mine was warned by her neurosurgeon not to risk consulting a chiropractor after a physiotherapist caused a pinched nerve in the neck by giving a "chiropractic manipulation".
+A patient of mine was warned by her neurosurgeon not to risk consulting a chiropractor after a physiotherapist caused a pinched nerve in the neck by giving a "chiropractic manipulation" for a subluxation.

 Subluxation?
 Fixation?
 Spinal Dysfunction?
 Hypermobility?